Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 The Santa Monica Pier is one of the most iconic sights on the West Coast, and though loaded with tourists, is the perfect plan for an afternoon in the Los Angeles area.
 From the beach to the ferris wheel nothing could be more Southern California.
 2traveldads.com

-This looks like a great all Place!
+1. This looks like a great day!
 Such a colorful and fun place.
-Love your pics — I’ll have to check out the Pier next time.
+(Plus margaritaaaassss!)
+Love your photos — I’ll have to check out the Pier next time I’m in SoCal.